RalphTro/epcis-event-hash-generator/README.md

             <td/>
             <td colspan=5><i>All user extension element names irrespective of their level MUST be prefixed with their namespace, followed by a pound sign ('#').
 If they contain a value, the value MUST be prefixed with an equal sign ('='). <br>
               (Example: https://ns.example.com/epcis#myField=abc123) <br>
-              Then, all fields belonging to the same level MUST be sequenced in lexicographical order according to their contained values.
+              Then, all fields belonging to the same level MUST be sequenced in lexicographical order depending on the contained values.
-              In contrast to all EPCIS standard fields, a comma MUST NOT be inserted to separate several user extensions.
         </tr>
     </tbody>
 </table>